nghiahhnguyen/TPC-H-Dataset-Generator-MS-SQL-Server/README.md

 ```
 The result is stored in `dbgen/generated_queries`

-Note that I am using these templates to generate shoplan, so if you do not want to use showplan, you can remove
+Note that I am using these templates to generate showplan, so if you do not want to use showplan, you can remove
 ```
 set showplan_all on;
 go